nohadrweesh/ckad-notes/03-Configuration/resources.md

 ```
 - if container tries to use more cpu than its limit --> it will be throtteled (continue with its limit)
-- if container tries to use more mem than its limit --> it will be killed with OOm (out Of mem)
+- if container tries to use more mem than its limit --> it will be killed with OOM (out Of mem)
 - If pod has mem and needs more than its limit , we need to kill it to retrieve the mem assigned
-- Setting Requests,No LIMITS is best for real case scanarios
+- Setting Requests, No LIMITS is best for real case scanarios

 ## LimitRange
 - at namespace level